kubevirt/containerized-data-importer/doc/build-the-builder.md

 1. Install the [prerequisites](https://github.com/kubevirt/kubevirt/blob/main/docs/build-the-builder.md#prerequisites) as in the instructions for building the KubeVirt builder container.
 2. Also install `jq` if the docker build utility you use is `podman-buildah`.
-3. Build the KubeVirt builder container if you haven't already
+3. Build the containerized data importer builder container if you haven't already

 ## Environment Variables and defaults